Smacherman/100-days-of-code/log.md

 ### Day 0: February 20, 2021
 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: Started with the Basic HTML lessons to get a starting point for code.
-Finished the first
+Finished the first lesson to put my brain starting into learning mode.

 **Thoughts:** Just started this whole process and am using FreeCodeCamp's early lessons to get a footing of what I should be doing.
 I'm pretty new, and don't really understand a whole lot of what is going on.
 Will try and keep this up every single day, even I feel completely confused and lost.
 Yay to trying something new!